dgraph-io/dgraph-docs/content/installation/kubernetes/monitoring-cluster.md

 You may want to initialize a new cluster with an existing data set such as data from the [Dgraph Bulk Loader]({{< relref "deploy/fast-data-loading/bulk-loader.md" >}}).
-You can use [Init Containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) to copy the data to the pod volume before the Alpha process runs.
+You can use [Init Containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) to copy the data to the Pod volume before the Alpha process runs.

 See the `initContainers` configuration in [dgraph-ha.yaml](https://github.com/dgraph-io/dgraph/blob/main/contrib/config/kubernetes/dgraph-ha/dgraph-ha.yaml)